MH06M/3D-Anatomy-Organs-Puzzle/README.md

 - Mostafa Hazem
 - Muhammad Nasser

+## 🤝 Contributing
+We welcome contributions!
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Open a Pull Request

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.